py2ai/py2ai.github.io/_posts/2024-05-25-Make-Rock-Scissors-Paper-Game.md

 title: Let's build a simple "Rock, Paper, Scissors" game
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  make a game in python
+description:  make a game in python
 ---

 Let's create a simple "Rock, Paper, Scissors" game where the user can play against the computer.
 This is a classic game that demonstrates user input, random choices by the computer, and conditional statements to determine the winner.